aws-samples/self-service-cloud-custodian-policies-using-aws-service-catalog/README.md

     product in a portfolio
     b.
 Developer account - End User to launch the Service catalog product

+* Ensure Trusted Access is Enabled for Service Catalog.
+Review the [steps](https://docs.aws.amazon.com/organizations/latest/userguide/services-that-can-integrate-servicecatalog.html) to enable trusted access for service catalog.

-* Turn on the Delegated administrator account for AWS Service Catalog in the Organizations Management Account.
-Review these [steps](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-delegated-admin.html) to activate it.
+* Ensure the Service catalog account is enabled as Delegated administrator account for AWS Service Catalog in the Organizations Management Account

 * The solution requires Service catalog portfolio provisioned in the Service catalog delegated admin account with porfolio sharing enabled.
 Provision Portofolio as CloudFormation stack leveraging the [Portfolio template](./cloudformation_templates/sc_custodian_portfolio.yml)